 Image-line implemented its technology for plug-ins, also allow using the use of VST, VST3, and VST2, Buzz, ReWire, and DirectX via Fruity Wrapper, supporting 32 and 64 bits plug-ins architecture.
 An advantage of this DAW is its updates are free and for life.

-A fantastic feature of FL Studio is the included stereo image in the mixer without loading extra plug-ins.
-This option is below panning and is definitive for your mixes.
-When a project, song, or clip completed, you can export or save to the following formats:
+When a project, song, or clip is completed, you can export or save it to the following formats:

 Another notable feature in this DAW is Max for Live, a plug-in that allows you to optimize program control for live sessions.

 Let’s talk about DAWs traditionally more focused on editing, mixing, and mastering.
-The most prominent and “veteran” are Cubase and Pro Tools.
+The most prominent and “veterans” are Cubase and Pro Tools.